evoth/blog/README.md

     - Taxonomy terms
 - Adding a term to a page in card lists section doesn't give the right title
 - Card list heading tooltips are bugged if mouse only barely hovers over top or bottom
+- Code block themes
+    - Have the included ones, but also custom light/dark ones to match website themes
+    - Ability to select themes
+- TOC can overlap related pages (because of h-0)
+- SVG "watermarks"
+- For svg thumbs, simply round off time instead of setting to 0
+- Fill in front matter
+    - Thumb/hero alt
+    - Other stuff
+- Delay before animation activation?
+- Hero images for list pages?
 - Add content
 - Deploy (GitHub pages?)
 - Google Search Console?